 Noord (North) has seen many developments over recent years, transforming it from a major shipping area to a place that’s full of life, with cultural, leisure, and entertainment venues.
 Spaarndammerbuurt is an up-and-coming neighbourhood and the island of Marken is charming, with traditional homes and a feeling of nostalgia.

-So with so many options, where should you stay in Amsterdam?
+So with so many options, read on to find out where to stay in Amsterdam.

 Editor’s Note: For more inspiration, check out our post on Amsterdam’s best hostels.